Congress alleges CPI(M)-BJP 'nexus' over ED notice to Kerala CM’s son in Life Mission case

 "Like the ED, the CPI(M) preferred to remain silent.
 Otherwise, they would have called it a political attack as they usually do.
 These incidents raise several suspicions," he said.

-The ruling CPI(M) and the CMO are yet to respond to the allegation.
+He alleged that the timing of the media report, as the state heads toward elections, reveals the political intent behind it.

+"The opposition, disturbed by the increasing acceptance of the Left Democratic Front (LDF) government among the people, is resorting to such baseless personal attacks to tarnish the image of the government," the minister said.

-Reports in a section of media on Saturday claimed that the ED had summoned the CM's son, Vivek Kiran Vijayan, in February 2023 for questioning in connection with the Life Mission case.
+Reports in a section of the media on Saturday claimed that the ED had summoned the CM's son, Vivek Kiran, in February 2023 for questioning in connection with the Life Mission case.

 The summons, issued by then ED Assistant Director P K Anand in Kochi, directed him to appear on February 14, 2023.